Optimal control theory and advanced optimality conditions for a diffuse interface model of tumor growth: The optimal control problem

-\itemb The conditions (G1) and (G2) will be satisfied if the adjoint variables $\phi_\u$, $\tau_\u$, $\rho_\u$ and $q_\u$ are sufficiently small in the occuring norms. \itemc Since the state and adjoint variables are sufficiently regular, the right-hand side of \eqref{COND:G1} is at least always finite.
-However, is seems very difficult to verify the condition (G1) by numerical methods as the Lipschitz constant $L_1$ which depends on the domain $\Omega$ has to be determined. \itemd Condition (G2) has the advantage that all occuring quantities except for $\norm{\psi'''}_{L^\infty([-r,r])}$ can be computed very easily.
-However, the constant $r$ can hardly be determined explicitly. \\[1ex] To overcome this disadvantage, one can use a modified version $\psi_\delta$ of the double-well potential such that $\psi_\delta\in C^\infty(\R)$ with $\psi = \psi_\delta$ on $[-\delta,\delta]$ for some $\delta>1$ and $\psi_\delta'''$ bounded.
+\begin{remark}$\;$ \begin{enumerate} \itema Of course, for the double-well potential $\psi$, we have $\psi'''(s)=6s$ and thus $\norm{\psi'''}_{L^\infty([-r,r])} = 6r$. \itemb The conditions (G1) and (G2) will be satisfied if the adjoint variables $\phi_\u$, $\tau_\u$, $\rho_\u$ and $q_\u$ are sufficiently small in the occurring norms. \itemc Since the state and adjoint variables are sufficiently regular, the right-hand side of \eqref{COND:G1} is at least always finite.
+However, is seems very difficult to verify the condition (G1) by numerical methods as the Lipschitz constant $L_1$ which depends on the domain $\Omega$ has to be determined. \itemd Condition (G2) has the advantage that all occurring quantities except for $\norm{\psi'''}_{L^\infty([-r,r])}$ can be computed very easily.
+However, the constant $r$ can hardly be determined explicitly. \\[1ex] To overcome this disadvantage, one can use a modified version $\psi_\delta$ of the double-well potential such that $\psi_\delta\in C^\infty(\R)$ with $\psi = \psi_\delta$ on $[-\delta,\delta]$ for some $\delta>1$ and $\psi_\delta'''$ bounded (cf. Example \ref{EX:POT}).
 It is not difficult to see that all other results in this paper remain true after this replacement (cf. Remark \ref{REM:PSI_H}(a)). \\[1ex] Of course, if $\delta> r$ the values of the state and costate variables will not change if $\psi$ is replaced by $\psi_\delta$.
-Various numerical results for the Cahn-Hilliard equation have shown that $1\le r \ll 2$ can be expected, i.e., $r$ is usually very close to one (see, e.g., \cite{HawkinsZeeKristofferOdenTinsley}).
+Various numerical results for the Cahn--Hilliard equation have shown that $1\le r \ll 2$ can be expected, i.e., $r$ is usually very close to one (see, e.g., \cite{HawkinsZeeKristofferOdenTinsley}). \\[1ex] The strategy to verify (G2) is as follows: First, find $\theta$ such that \eqref{COND:G2:2} holds with equality because then $\theta$ is chosen as large as possible.
+Then check whether \eqref{COND:G2:1} is satisfied. \end{enumerate} \end{remark}

-We will show a possible construction of such a potential $\psi_\delta$ in the following example. \end{enumerate} \end{remark}
+In light of Remark \ref{REM:UNI}(d) we demonstrate a possible construction of such a potential $\psi_\delta$ in the following example.

-\textbf{Example.} It is well known that the function
+\begin{example}\normalfont It is well known that the function

 is smooth.
 For any $\delta>1$, we define the function

 It is straightforward to check that $\xi_\delta$ is smooth with $0 \le \xi_\delta \le 1$.
 Now, we construct the approximate potential $\psi_\delta$ by